kady-z/hello-world/README.md

 Hi Guys!

-This is my first project.I am a student pursuing B.Tech in IT .
+This is my first project.I am a student at NIT Srinagar and currently I am pursuing B.Tech in IT .